 But to earn our seat, human resources professionals need to speak the language of their fellow business leaders and be knowledgeable about their organization’s operational models, financials, and overall company performance.

 This will position HR as a strategic partner and help with creating HR processes, policies, and initiatives aligned with overall company goals and help drive the business forward.

 It’s no secret that diversity, equity and inclusion are top of mind for both businesses and HR teams alike these days.

-This area is important for any business leader, but the HR team especially is usually tasked with being the face of, and at the forefront of, leading the charge when it comes to DEI.
+This area is important for any business leader, but HR is crucial for leading the charge when it comes to DEI.

-The primary role of an HR practitioner is one of a business representative.
-This means occasionally having to have the not fun conversations—enforcing a policy to ensure consistency, denying requests, or even conducting a termination call when needed.
+A primary role of HR is one of business representative.
+This means having to have the not fun conversations—enforcing a policy to ensure consistency, denying requests, or even conducting a termination.

-To deliver such a message with compassion while remaining calm and direct takes some practice.
+To deliver such a message compassionately while remaining calm and direct takes some practice.

-Emotional Intelligence, or EQ, is to be able to identify, evaluate and effectively respond to the emotional needs of yourself and others.
+Emotional Intelligence, or EQ, means being able to identify, evaluate, and effectively respond to the emotional needs of yourself and others.

 It also involves being able to manage your relationship with yourself and others.
-This is a must-have skill for leaders and HR team members alike to be able to manage, motivate, and lead teams.
+It’s a must-have skill for leaders and HR team members alike to be able to manage, motivate, and lead teams.

 It is incumbent upon us to keep the “human” in “human resources” and remember to relate to and empathize with our fellow colleagues no matter the challenges we face.